manuGil/online-core/docs/source/vector-analysis.rst

 Networks consist of points (nodes) and lines (edges or segments).
 What is very important for a network is connectivity.
 Therefore, the smallest gap between the edges stops the flow over the network.
 We use line topology to ensure that we end with a network with connected points and lines.

 In data modelling, we already learned that a line has a * 'start node'* and an *‘end node'*.
 Because of this, the network segments have direction.
 When discussion the directionality in a network, we usually called the start and end nodes as ** "from node"** and ** "to node"**, respectively.
 In network analysis, we use a cost function to represent **‘impedance'**;  i.e. a function that determines the cost of moving from one node to another in the network.
-Cost functions are stored as an attribute indicating the cost to travel each edge in the network. `Optimal Path Finding`_ is an example of network analysis using cost functions.
+Cost functions are stored as an attribute indicating the cost to travel each edge in the network. |ltb| `Optimal Path Finding`_ is an example of network analysis using cost functions.

 Task 4.1
    Determine the optimal path of a network.
 Below you see a road network (left) with the IDs for each line segment.
 On the left size, you see an (attribute) table with the cost associated with each line segments. **What is the least cost path from the start-point to the end-point?**